Skip to additional navigation Skip to content

 Government advice and legislation

-The revised National Planning Policy Framework (NPPF) was introduced in February 2019.
-Paragraph 58 of the Framework states that:
+The National Planning Policy Framework (NPPF) was introduced in March 2012, and at the time of the review of this policy the latest version in force was the December 2023 revision.
+Paragraph 59 of the Framework states that:

-In addition to the statement made in the NPPF the Town and Country Planning Act 1990 provides the main legislative background regarding breaches of planning control along with the Planning Practice Guidance document entitled “Ensuring effective enforcement” which was published on 6 March 2014.
+In addition to the statement made in the NPPF the Town and Country Planning Act 1990 provides the main legislative background regarding breaches of planning control along with the Planning Practice Guidance document entitled “Enforcement and post-permission matters” which was published on 6 March 2014.

 The purpose of planning enforcement